chonibe/coa-service/README.md

 ## Stripe Integration

-The application integrates with Stripe Connect to process vendor payouts.
-Vendors can connect their Stripe accounts to receive payouts.
+The application integrates with Stripe Connect to process artist payouts.
+Artists can connect their Stripe accounts to receive payouts.

 ## Custom Date Ranges

-Vendors can select custom date ranges to view their sales data.
+Artists can select custom date ranges to view their sales data.
 This allows for flexible reporting and analysis.

 ## Support